phorward/libphorward/README.md

 BUILDING
 ========

 Building the Phorward Toolkit is simple as every GNU-style open source program.
-Extract the release tarball or clone the Mercurial repository into a directory of your choice.
+Extract the downloaded release tarball or clone the hg repository into a directory of your choice.

 Then, run